 Birmingham Airport is a nice sized airport.
 I took the train from Birmingham International to Birmingham New Street Station and then walked to the hotel I was staying at.
 It was an easy walk and took about 15 minutes once I had found my way out of New Street!

 I stayed at the Ibis Birmingham city centre.
-It was a reasonably priced city centre hotel (£55 for the night).
+It was a reasonably priced city centre hotel (?55 for the night).
 Check out my review of the Ibis Birmingham city centre for more information.

 I chose this restaurant because it had an extensive vegetarian menu.